to-long/test-code-plugilo/RequirementChecklist.md

     - [✓] Styling solution: Tailwinds
     - [✓] Libraries/tools to use: Rsbuild, pnpm, ...
     - [✓] How to split and organize features: feature slicing patterns
-    - [✓] Code splitting strategy: split code by feature
+    - [✓] Code splitting strategy: split code by feature, split SwipeableCardDeck to reduce initial code loading

 # 6.Optional Enhancements
 Pick any that showcase your strengths: